Printing will be unavailable at East Regional Library on Tuesday, April 14, and Wednesday, April 15, due to maintenance.

 How do I sign up for Summer Reading?

-Just stop by any DCoL location starting June 14, 2025, to pick up a paper reading log and get started!
-No library card or online registration is needed – participation is free and open to everyone!
+Just stop by any DCoL location starting June 15, 2026, to pick up a paper reading log and get started!
+No library card or online registration is needed – participation is free and open to everyone.

 Where can I get a paper reading log?

 Reading logs (in English and Spanish) will be available at every DCoL location.
-Come visit the Information and/or Circulation desks and ask a staff member – we’re happy to help you get started!
+Come visit the information and/or checkout desks and ask a staff member – we’re happy to help you get started!

 Can I join after the start date?